 Audioguides: Available for 3€ in multiple languages, including English.

-How to get there: Take the local Aix #5 bus from la Rotonde Victor Hugo for the 15 minugd trip, getting off at the Cézanne stop.
+How to get there: Take the local Aix #5 bus from la Rotonde Victor Hugo for the 15 minute trip, getting off at the Cézanne stop.

 Hours: Winter hours (October – March) open 10am to noon and 2pm to 5pm; Spring and Autumn hours (April-June, and the month of September), 10am to noon and 2pm to 6pm, Summer hours (July/August), 10am to 6pm non-stop.
-Closed Sundays in January, February and December; plus January 1-3, May 1 and Christmas.
+Closed Sundays and Mondays, plus January 1-3, May 1 and Christmas.

 VAN GOGH MUSEUM/MUSEE ESTRINE in Saint-Remy